-Total assets at the end of this third quarter amounted to ¥1,301,386 million, increasing ¥293,783 million, or 29.2% from the end of fiscal 2014.
+Total assets at the end of this second quarter amounted to ¥1,247,850 million, increasing ¥240,247 million, or 23.8% from the end of fiscal 2014.
 The main components of change were the following:

-• Cash and cash equivalents increased from the end of fiscal 2014, mainly because of increase in cash from operating activities, although there was a decrease in cash due to payments of income taxes and dividends.

-• Trade and other receivables have increased from the end of fiscal 2014, primarily due to the consolidation of ASKUL Corporation and increase in the transaction value in the credit card business.

-• Other current assets increased from the end of fiscal 2014, mainly due to the increase in inventories as a result of the consolidation of ASKUL Corporation.

-• Property and equipment increased compared with the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation and purchase of servers, etc.

-• Goodwill and intangible assets increased from the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation.

-• Investments accounted for using the equity method decreased compared with the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation.
+- Cash and cash equivalents increased from the end of fiscal 2014, mainly because of increase in cash from operating activities, although there was a decrease in cash due to payments of dividends and income taxes. - Trade and other receivables have increased from the end of fiscal 2014, primarily due to the consolidation of ASKUL Corporation, although there was a decrease in balances of foreign exchange dealings cash-deposits with trust banks. - Other current assets increased from the end of fiscal 2014, mainly due to the increase in inventories as a result of the consolidation of ASKUL Corporation. - Property and equipment increased compared with the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation and purchase of servers, etc. - Goodwill and intangible assets increased from the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation. - Investments accounted for using the equity method decreased compared with the end of fiscal 2014, mainly due to the consolidation of ASKUL Corporation.

-• Other financial assets (non-current) increased compared with the end of fiscal 2014, primarily due to the purchases of investment securities and increase in fair value.